morganjwilliams/exploratory-geochemistry/README.md

 Executable examples in Jupyter notebooks found using Binder link above.
 A PDF file of the corresponding poster can be found [here](./C3DIS2018_Williams_Morgan.pdf).

 **Note**: Data removed from S3 to minimise expenditure.
-Feel free to contact me if you're interested, or download data from EarthCHEM to use with copies of these notebooks (http://ecp.iedadata.org/).
+Feel free to contact me if you're interested, or download data from EarthChem to use with copies of these notebooks (http://ecp.iedadata.org/).